 Some people love the sing-along concept, and others hate it!
 But after three decades of steady growth sing along background music has expanded into a multi-billion dollar market world-wide, it looks this type of entertainment is here to stay.
 But how many people are aware of the blatant con-game that has been brewing for many years pertaining to who actually invented karaoke?

 AudioSynTrac (AST) Corporation and CEO Scott Ebright was the first businessman and singer to conceive and implement the concept of letting singers perform live with music background tapes and electronic amplification equipment.
-Scott’s advertising hype included the slogan, “A Revolutionary New Dimension In Live Entertainment”.
+Scott’s advertising slogan was: “A Revolutionary New Dimension In Live Entertainment”.
 He faced a hailstorm of resistance from working musicians, singers. and bands.
 In fact, a resistance movement was formed against AudioSynTrac based on the fear that this new concept would force entertainers out of an income-generating career.
 So opponents enjoyed poked fun at the notion of singing live over prerecorded background music.
 The most famous sarcasms used were when they mockingly referred to it as “canned music” or “band in a can”.

 A concept born out of need